doritoes/iploc8.com/3_Docker.md

 - `python3 sqlmap.py http://127.0.0.1:5000/api/v1/ip?ip=8.8.8.8`
 - `python3 sqlmap.py http://127.0.0.1:5000/api/v4/ip?ip=8.8.8.8`

-It's not very exciting because if the strong input validation in the app.py file.
+It's not very exciting because of the strong input validation in the app.py file.
 The app returns HTTP 400 for invalid IP addresses.
 If you open Docker Desktop and look at the logs, it's very boring.

-To view the logs from the commmand line
+To view the logs from the command line
 - docker ps
 - docker logs <container ID from the previous command.